 - Security.
 Especially if you’re going to be selling through your website, you should work with a hosting provider that provides Secure Socket Layer (SSL) or Transport Layer Security (TSL) certificates.
 This ensures your customer’s data is encrypted and protected when it travels to your server.
 Other questions to ask include: Does your hosting provider offer protection from a Distributed Denial of Service (DDOS) attack, for example with a firewall?
 Also, does the hosting service include network monitoring and access restriction?

 - Contract.
 Is the contract flexible?
 Will you be locked into terms that are no longer appropriate for your business?
 Will the cost stay the same when it is time to renew?

 - Additional Services.
 Does the web host offer backup and recovery services?
 What about email and unlimited data transfers?

-- Do you regularly update any third-party plugins or applications?
-What about your CMS, such as WordPress?
+Next, do you regularly update any third-party plugins or applications?
+What about your content management system (CMS), such as WordPress?
 While this can be a time-consuming process, it is definitely worthwhile, as failing to update these products can leave you exposed to security flaws and hacking attempts.

-- Is your website data backed up on a regular basis?
-Automate your backup schedule whenever possible.
+Is your website data backed up on a regular basis?
+You will want to automate your backup schedule whenever possible.

 As we work hard to protect our health and welfare from the coronavirus pandemic, more and more business is being conducted online.
 Protect the health of your business by doing a thorough analysis of your website hosting and security–you won’t regret it!

-If you are facing challenges with your website or you are looking for help choosing a hosting provider, don’t hesitate to reach out.
-We have expertise in both information technology and web development, so we can easily help out with most challenges.
-Get in touch today: 1-800-344-9018
+If you are facing challenges with your website or you need a new hosting provider, don’t hesitate to reach out.
+We can easily help out with most challenges.